 Most folks say pasture-raised eggs tend to have a deeper and more vibrant flavor when compared with other eggs.
 The flavor can also vary a bit, depending on the time of year.
 The pasture’s vegetation—and the insects, worms, and grubs that live in it—changes with the season, so part of the hens’ diet will, too, and you might taste a difference in the yolks over the course of the year.

 Yolk color can also change seasonally, thanks to plant pigments called carotenoids, which are found in dark leafy greens, grasses and weeds like dandelions.
 Carotenoids can give yolks a deeper orange-yellow color and are natural heart-healthy antioxidants.

 Why do you have barns if you provide pasture for the hens?

-Hens naturally prefer to go indoors at night, because they know that’s where they’re safest from predators.
-(It’s a smart instinct, since most of their worst predators—like foxes, coyotes, wolves, and owls—are most active at night.)
-And, in our Northeastern winters, a warm barn is a must on cold, wet and snowy days.
-As much as they love hunting and pecking in the grass, our pasture-raised hens are happiest knowing there’s a safe, comfortable perch waiting for them nearby in their barn!
+Having a safe haven is even more important for the flocks that experience our Northeastern winters.
+A warm barn is a must on cold, wet and snowy days.
+As much as they love hunting and pecking in the grass, our hens are happiest knowing there’s a safe, comfortable perch waiting for them nearby in their barn.